ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 # Documenting a Test Run

 One of the simplest ways to start contributing is to document a test run of the project.
-In this early pre-1.0 phase of development, every test run is a helpful data point.
+In the pre-1.0 phase of development, every test run is a helpful data point.

 ## Minimum Requirements